Study Locations

 Community Wellbeing

-This stream involves interviews and focus groups with community members and stakeholders involved in the community recovery activities.
-While it focuses on Morwell, it also includes discussions with people from the surrounding communities.
-In addition, ongoing media analysis for the Latrobe Valley region and more broadly is being undertaken by searching the archives of local, national and international newspapers, online news media and social media postings.
-The Community Wellbeing barometer will make use of existing data sources for Morwell, Latrobe Valley, and the wider region.
+This stream involved interviews and focus groups with community members and stakeholders involved in the community recovery activities.
+While it focused on Morwell, it also included discussions with people from the surrounding communities.
+In addition, media analysis for the Latrobe Valley region and more broadly was undertaken by searching the archives of local, national and international newspapers, online news media and social media postings.
+The Community Wellbeing barometer made use of existing data sources for Morwell, Latrobe Valley, and the wider region.

 Hazelinks

-The above streams are mostly based on working directly with local residents, from infants and their parents up to older people and the community more broadly.
-This will provide an incredibly rich understanding of the health impacts of the smoke event.
-Another important component of the study is the Hazelinks Stream which makes use of health records such as those collected by local hospitals, ambulance service, Medicare, cancer registries and death registries.
-These datasets provide important health information for the wider Gippsland area, covering the years leading up to and following the fire event.
+The above streams were mostly based on working directly with local residents, from infants and their parents up to older people and the community more broadly.
+This provided an incredibly rich understanding of the health impacts of the smoke event.
+Another important component of the study was the Hazelinks Stream which made use of health records such as those collected by local hospitals, ambulance service, Medicare, cancer registries and death registries.
+These datasets provided important health information for the wider Gippsland area, covering the years leading up to and following the fire event.

 Our Partners